Hyperbolic trajectory

-In astrodynamics or celestial mechanics, a hyperbolic trajectory or hyperbolic orbit is the trajectory of any object around a central body with more than enough speed to escape the central object's gravitational pull.
-The name derives from the fact that according to Newtonian theory such an orbit has the shape of a hyperbola.
-In more technical terms this can be expressed by the condition that the orbital eccentricity is greater than one.
+In astrodynamics or celestial mechanics, a hyperbolic trajectory or hyperbolic orbit (from Newtonian theory: hyperbola shape) is the trajectory of any object around a central body with enough velocity to escape the central object's gravitational field; expressed as orbital eccentricity designated by any number more than 1.

 Under simplistic assumptions a body traveling along this trajectory will coast towards infinity, settling to a final excess velocity relative to the central body.
-Similarly to parabolic trajectories, all hyperbolic trajectories are also escape trajectories.
+As with parabolic trajectories, all hyperbolic trajectories are also escape trajectories.
 The specific energy of a hyperbolic trajectory orbit is positive.

 Planetary flybys, used for gravitational slingshots, can be described within the planet's sphere of influence using hyperbolic trajectories.

 Parameters describing a hyperbolic trajectory

 Like an elliptical orbit, a hyperbolic trajectory for a given system can be defined (ignoring orientation) by its semi major axis and the eccentricity.
 However, with a hyperbolic orbit other parameters may be more useful in understanding a body's motion.
 The following table lists the main parameters describing the path of body following a hyperbolic trajectory around another under standard assumptions and the formula connecting them.